-• 1 st tardy Warning issued • 2 nd tardy Warning issued • 3 rd tardy Teacher will contact parent • 4 th tardy Letter will be sent to the parent; Students with perfect attendance and more than three tardies will not be awarded certificates of recognition for perfect attendance. • 5 th tardy Parent is required to contact the school and come in for a mandatory conference with the principal or designee. • 6 th tardy Student's ability to participate in school performances or extracurricular activities such as Art, Chess, Dance, FEA, Spanish Club, Earth Club, Math Club, Safety Patrols, etc., may be affected. • 7 th tardy School social worker will be sent to the home. • 8 th tardy Student's conduct and/or effort grade(s) may be lowered in , the subject(s) missed; Students on out-of area transfers will be returned to their home school.
-9 th tardy An Attendance Review will be initiated by the Attendance • Review Committee.
+- 1st tardy Warning issued

+- 2nd tardy Warning issued

+- 3rd tardy Teacher will contact parent

+- 4th tardy Letter will be sent to the parent; Students with perfect

+attendance and more than three tardies will not be awarded certificates of recognition for perfect attendance. • 5 th tardy A SCAM will be written • 6 th tardy Student's ability to participate in school performances or extracurricular activities such as Art, Dance, Safety Patrols, etc., may be affected. • 7 th tardy School social worker will be sent to the home. • 8 th tardy Student's conduct and/or effort grade(s) may be lowered in the subject(s) missed; Students on out-of area transfers will be returned to their home school.
+9 th tardy An Attendance Review will be initiated by the Attendance Review Committee.